 What should I do if I fall ill with a cough or a cold between visits?

 If the illness is unrelated to anything you have experienced in the past, and you know others who have a similar illness (there is something going around and you have 'caught' it), then you might be able to use homeopathy to help you through it.
 You will need to make appointment for an 'acute' consultation.

 Can I take another homeopathic remedy while I am taking a constitutional remedy?

 The exception to this is if you are in any kind of emergency situation like an accident, in which case you can take Arnica (or any other indicated remedy)¦ and then call your homeopath as soon as you can.

 The constitutional remedy I took helped so I bought another bottle.
 How should I take it?

 You shouldn't take another homeopathic remedy without talking to your homeopath first.
 Repeating a remedy that has helped can be counter-productive and may actually cause your symptoms to return.

 Can I drink alcohol or smoke?

 Moderate use of alcohol (1-2 units a day) doesn't interfere with homeopathic treatment (unless you are strongly affected by it), nor does tobacco smoking.
 Both alcohol and tobacco affect your health, especially if you are a pregnant woman and should be avoided.

 Should I avoid Coca-Cola, tea and chocolate since they all contain caffeine?

 If you find that the effect of tea is similar to coffee then it is wise to take only moderate amounts or stop entirely.
 If you are not sensitive then there is no need to stop altogether but you might want to use them in moderation for the sake of your general health.

 Can I drink coffee while I am seeing a homeopath?

 Some people are sensitive to it and find their nervous systems over stimulated by even a moderate amount.
 In this case their vitality and their general healing responses will be affected.
 If you fit into this category then you might consider cutting out coffee for the duration of your treatment.

 Can I go to the dentist while I am having homeopathic treatment.

 If you are planning a course of dental treatment it is sensible to make sure those appointments are a good couple of weeks away from taking a constitutional remedy if possible.

 What about peppermint in sweets and toothpaste?

 Peppermint in ordinary toothpastes and mouth washes is not a problem, neither is mild chewing gum.
 The stronger peppermints (like Altoids) are best avoided during homeopathic treatment.

 Should I avoid all aromatherapy oils?

 No. Some strong aromatic oils, in particular, eucalyptus and camphor (in ointments such as Tiger Balm, Vicks Vapor Rub etc.) have been shown to have a negative effect.
-Please also avoid the use of undiluted aromatherapy oils such as tee tree oil and menthol during the course of your treatment (i.e. those with especially strong odors).Milder oils such as lavender and rosemary diluted in bath or massage oils are fine, as are colognes and perfumes.
+Please also avoid the use of undiluted aromatherapy oils such as tee tree oil and menthol during the course of your treatment (i.e. those with especially strong odors).

 I have heard that I can antidote my remedy, is that true?

 The effects of a homeopathic remedy (even a single dose) can last for several weeks and sometimes several months so it is advisable to stay away from certain substances (like strong aromatic oils) for the duration of your homeopathic treatments, and not just for a short time after you take you take the remedy.

 Is there anything else I should avoid?

 Magnets and electric blankets (left on all night) have been known to counteract the effects of homeopathic treatment.
 It is probably best to avoid magnets, and to use an electric blanket to warm the bed, switching it off before getting into bed so the electricity isn't running all night around your body.

 What about antiperspirants?

 Although using antiperspirants will not counteract the healing effects of homeopathic treatment it is generally unwise to stop your body from sweating.
 Suppressing your sweat (whether it is under your arms or on your feet) can cause other problems, as sweating is one of your body's natural ways to eliminate 'toxins'.

 Since strong smells can affect homeopathic treatment what about hair perms?

 It is sensible (for the sake of your general health and well being) to seek out natural alternatives to some of the more toxic hair and body treatments.

 What about non-prescribed substances?

 Recreational drugs (like marihuana) have been found to counteract the effect of a homeopathic remedy.
 They are best avoided during constitutional treatment.

 What about some of the other alternative therapies?

 In addition, many people find it beneficial to take various self-healing courses to boost their vitality, not just on a physical level.
 Yoga, meditation have chi gong are all effective healing tools.

 Can I see an acupuncturist while I am taking a homeopathic remedy?

 Please advise your homeopath if you are currently having, or are considering having acupuncture treatment as both acupuncture and homeopathy are 'energy' therapies and it may be counterproductive to pursue both at the same time.

 What about botanical tinctures or Chinese herbal preparations?

 Please advise your homeopath if you are taking these, especially if they have been prescribed by a naturopathic physician or an acupuncturist.
 Requirements for these can change (as with conventional medications) if homeopathic treatment is effective.

-- Can I continue to take my vitamin and mineral supplements?
+Can I continue to take my vitamin and mineral supplements?

-It is fine for you to continue to take all-purpose multi-vitamin or mineral supplements.It is recommended that you avoid mega doses (larger than the daily recommended dosage) of any supplement while you are pursuing homeopathic treatment.
+It is recommended that you avoid mega doses (larger than the daily recommended dosage) of any supplement while you are pursuing homeopathic treatment.
 Please bring these to my attention if you haven't already done so.